 But it does not have to be like that.
 There are ways to overcome such anguish and better understand the situation which is very common in a marriage.

-For this reason, we are going to cover other relationships that happens outside of marriage and why it is important not only for him but also for you.
+For this reason, we are going to cover other relationships that happen outside of marriage and why it is important not only for him but also for you.

 Should a married man go out with single friends?